Henrike Lähnemann: Career

 Lähnemann's major topic is the engagement with the Reformation and printing.
-She brought a new linguistic and interdisciplinary angle to Reformation Studies in Oxford, completing the team of experts - Lyndal Roper and Diarmaid MacCulloch being counted among them.
-As part of the Translating, Printing, Singing the Reformation project a website providing access to digitized Reformation pamphlets was launched, as well as a blog and podcast documenting the most recent activities of the Reformation team.
+She brought a new linguistic and interdisciplinary angle to Reformation Studies in Oxford, completing the team of experts – Lyndal Roper and Diarmaid MacCulloch being counted among them.
+As part of the Translating, Printing, Singing the Reformation project a website providing access to digitised Reformation pamphlets was launched, as well as a blog and podcast documenting the most recent activities of the Reformation team.
 Furthermore, book printing workshops and new productions of key scenes from the Reformation took place.
 The political relevance of the project becomes evident in the combination of Reformation and anti-Brexit ideas, but especially in the use of Reformation pamphlets for a protest-Hallelujah in the context of civil resistance in Hong Kong.

 The author Angelika Overath dedicated her novel Sie dreht sich um to Lähnemann.